 Getting tested for STIs is an important part of your sexual health, even if you are someone who always uses condoms or other forms of birth control.
 While annual exams are a good start, I’d suggest getting tested yearly OR with each new sexual partner–whichever comes first.
 If your partner has any additional partners, you may want to get tested more regularly with them.
 You can request an STI panel from your primary care physician during an annual appointment or go directly to a sexual health clinic like Planned Parenthood.

 What does getting tested entail?

-If you’re going into a clinic to get an STD test, your visit will likely be brief and painless.
+If you’re going into a clinic to get an STI test, your visit will likely be brief and painless.
 If you’re going with a partner, they may separate you for privacy purposes (Planned Parenthood has a policy against taking couples in together in case either partner is experiencing sexual violence).
 You’ll likely have a conversation with a nurse, doctor, or medical assistant about your sexual history and current sexual lifestyle.
-They’ll ask you things like the number of partners you currently have, their gender(s), if you use condoms or other birth control, any history of STDs, and if you feel safe with any current partners.
+They’ll ask you things like the number of partners you currently have, their gender(s), if you use condoms or other birth control, any history of STIs, and if you feel safe with any current partners.
 Keep in mind that they’re there to help you–not judge you–so be honest when answering questions so they can provide the best possible care.